UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 Step One: Consult your Healthcare Provider and Take Your Measurements

-If you are a diabetic you will especially want to talk with your healthcare provider as keto will have an effect on your blood glucose levels and you may need to adjust your insulin to ensure proper dosing.
 Once you get the okay from your healthcare provider, we recommend taking your body measurements, calculating both your BMI and your body fat percentage (your healthcare provider can help you with this), and get an accurate weight.
-All of this information will help you to personally monitor your progress.
+All this information will help you to personally monitor your progress.
 With any form of weight loss it’s easy to focus solely on the scale, but the scale is NOT the only way to measure success!
 And when you feel like giving up because you aren’t at a certain number, look back at your starting point and appreciate how far you have come!

 Step Two: Know What Kinds of Foods to Eat on Keto

-The ketogenic diet is a higher fat, moderately low protein, very low carbohydrate diet.
-This means that the majority of your calories will be coming from good sources of fat.
+The ketogenic diet is a high fat, moderate protein, very low carbohydrate diet.
+This means that the majority of your calories will come from good sources of fat.
 But that does NOT mean you will only be eating sticks of butter and bacon grease!
 Nutrition is very important on the ketogenic diet.
 You need to make sure you are getting your “fuel” from whole foods.
-This means, vegetables, meat, dairy, oils, nuts, and berries (in moderation).
+This means vegetables, meat, dairy, oils, nuts, and perhaps berries (in moderation).

 KNOW WHAT KINDS OF FOODS TO EAT ON KETO